 Day 12 (Wed) After a morning swim we will arrive in Syros, the capital of the Cycladic islands where you can enjoy one of its beautiful sandy beaches or walk through town and enjoy the unique architecture of the buildings.
 Overnight in Syros.

-Day 13 (Thu) In the morning we will arrive in Kythnos where you will enjoy a swim in Kolones bay and will then set sail for Marina Zea where we will arrive in the late afternoon via Cape Sounion, the temple of Poseidon.
+Day 13 (Thu) In the morning we will arrive in Kythnos where you will enjoy a swim in Kolones bay and will then set sail for Marina Zea where we will arrive in the late afternoon via Cape Sounion, where the temple of Poseidon is located.
 Overnight in Marina Zea/ Piraeus.

 Three nights accommodation in the 4* Hotel Herodion (or similar) with breakfast

 Transfer by taxi to/from Athens Airport and to/from the yacht in Piraeus

 A 4-day land tour by private coach as per itinerary